If you’re serious about cooking oil then you NEED to know about the major 3 types of oil processing methods.

 - Cold pressed groundnut oil retains natural anti-oxidants like phytosterol and tocopherol.

-- Cold pressed coconut oil has medium fatty acids that are easily digestible and for people with liver problems, help in getting quick energy.
+- Coconut oil has medium fatty acids that are easily digestible and for people with liver problems, help in getting quick energy.

 - Cold pressed oils to retain all their flavor, aroma, and nutritional value, making these oils great for cooking and skin care requirements.
 They contain zero grams of trans fatty acids and are naturally cholesterol-free.